qianxiao1111/evaluation/README.md

 </div>

-Table-llm-eval is a project designed to support the evaluation of large language model (LLM) capabilities related to table data.
+This is a repo opened for evaluation on different table-related benchmarks for tablegpt.

-Given the complexity of table QA tasks and the uncertainty of input instructions,  we provide evaluation datasets and scripts for 5 capabilities:
+Given the complexity of table QA tasks and the uncertainty of input instructions,  we provide evaluation datasets and scripts for 7 capabilities:

 - ✨Code correction based on tables
 - ✨Refusal of ambiguous questions
 - ✨Table & field recall in multi-table scenarios
 - ✨Table QA output code executable
 - ✨Table-Bench.
+- ✨Text2Sql.
+- ✨TableInstruct, which includes a series of table-related evaluation benchmarks.

+In addition, we have integrated other general abilities benchmarks like HumanEval, MBPP and MMLU/CMMLU.
-We have built an inference method based on the  local model path using vLLM as the backend, and defined a set of example prompts templates for the four tasks: code correction, ambiguous question refusal,  multi-tables and field recall,  table QA executable.
-You also can define your own prompt templates to acquire better performance.
+We have built an inference method based on the  local model path using vLLM as the backend, and defined a set of example prompts templates for the above benchmarks.

-In addition, we have integrated the TableBench benchmark released by Beihang University (Beijing University of Aeronautics and Astronautics).
-The test data source for this project can be found at: https://huggingface.co/datasets/Multilingual-Multimodal-NLP/TableBench.
-The project's GitHub repository is available at: https://github.com/TableBench/TableBench.

 ## Usage